jhpyle/docassemble/_docs/config.md

   password: 67Gh_Secret_2jx
 {% endhighlight %}

+You can also specify the first and last name of the admin user:

+{% highlight yaml %}
+default admin account:
+  email: admin@example.com
+  password: 67Gh_Secret_2jx
+  first_name: Roger
+  last_name: Jones
+{% endhighlight %}

 The settings are only used by the [`docassemble.webapp.create_tables`] module during the initial setup process.
 Using the information defined here, that script sets up a single account in the [user login system] with "admin" privileges.

+You can also use `default admin account` to initialize an API key:

+{% highlight yaml %}
+default admin account:
+  email: admin@example.com
+  password: 67Gh_Secret_2jx
+  api key: Dbah81njFzdMLw07hnU2TBYA4eClcRw1
+{% endhighlight %}

-After [`create_tables`] runs for the first time, you can delete the `default admin account` information from the configuration file.
+After [`create_tables`] runs for the first time, you can (and should) delete the `default admin account` information from the configuration file.

 ## <a name="admin can delete account"></a>Whether the administrator can delete user accounts